billifab/gp-ei-bayesopt/README.md

 ## Requirements

-Python 3.8+, NumPy ≥ 1.20, Matplotlib ≥ 3.5.
-No other dependencies required.
-The code intentionally avoids SciPy, scikit-learn, BoTorch, and PyTorch so it runs in any minimal Python environment.
+Python 3.8+, NumPy >= 1.20, Matplotlib >= 3.5.

+No other dependencies are required.
+The code intentionally avoids SciPy, scikit-learn, BoTorch, and PyTorch so it can run in a minimal Python environment.

 ## Quick reproduction (~5 minutes)